 Lake Havasu City-Kingman, Arizona Unemployment

-The BLS reported that the unemployment rate for Lake Havasu City rose 0.1 percentage points in November 2022 to 4.7%.
+The BLS reported that the unemployment rate for Lake Havasu City fell 0.1 percentage points in March 2023 to 4.1%.
 For the same month, the metro unemployment rate was 0.6 percentage points higher than the Arizona rate.
-The unemployment rate in Lake Havasu City peaked in April 2020 at 19.7% and is now 15.0 percentage points lower.
-From a post peak low of 3.9% in April 2022, the unemployment rate has now grown by 0.8 percentage points.
+The unemployment rate in Lake Havasu City peaked in April 2020 at 19.3% and is now 15.2 percentage points lower.
 You can also compare Lake Havasu City unemployment with unemployment in other cities.

 ---|---|---|---|